We may not need them but a recent survey from Clearway Car Finance has found out more than half of cars in the UK are still displaying a tax disc.

 Again, this is an easy one.

-You just need to sell them on to a collector.
-The thing you need to consider is whether you want to make some money immediately, or if you can hang onto them for a while in the hope their value will go up.
+You just need to sell them to a collector.
+The thing you need to consider is whether you want to make some money immediately or if you can hang onto them for a while in the hope their value will go up.

-But, while some are selling well, the market is a little inundated with lots of other people trying to make a quick buck.
+But while some are selling well, the market is inundated with people trying to make a quick buck.

-Right now, it may be best to hang onto what you have, maybe buy a few cheaper ones from eBay then sell them in a few years when the hype has cooled off.
+Right now, it may be best to hang onto what you have, maybe buy a few cheaper ones from eBay, and then sell them in a few years when the hype has cooled off.

 Steve says